goenning/google-indexing-script/README.md

 ## Usage

-1. Open a terminal and navigate to the folder where you cloned repository
+1. Open a terminal and navigate to the folder where you cloned the repository
+2. Ensure you are using an up-to-date Node.js version, with a preference for v20 or later.
+Check your current version with `node -v` and use [nvm](https://nvm.sh) for managing multiple node versions.
-2. Run `npm install` to install the dependencies
+3. Run `npm install` to install the dependencies
-3. Run `npm run index <domain or url>` to index all the pages of your site.
+4. Run `npm run index <domain or url>` to index all the pages of your site.
 - If your site is a `Domain` Property on GSC, then run it like `npm run index seogets.com`
-- Otherwise if it's a `URL Prefix` property, then run it like `npm run index https://seogets.com`
+- Otherwise, if it's a `URL Prefix` property, then run it like `npm run index https://seogets.com`
 - When in doubt try both 😀

 Here's an example of what you should expect: